Barr plans to issue Mueller report details within weeks

 Republicans said during their lunch with Trump they discussed ways to improve the healthcare system.

-“We’ve got to be the party of healthcare,” said Republican U.S. Senator Lindsey Graham, a Trump ally.
+Trump advisers were predicting he would go on the offensive at a rally in Grand Rapids, Michigan, on Thursday night, his first major appearance since the Mueller investigation concluded.

+“We reserve the right to remind the American people that the Democrats have tried for two years, by lying to the American people, to overturn the election results of 2016,” a senior Trump campaign official said.
+“And they don’t get to just turn the page and say: ‘Never mind.”

-Reporting by Sarah N. Lynch, Susan Cornwell and Steve Holland; additional reporting by Alex Alper, Richard Cowan and David Morgan; Editing by Bill Trott and Peter Cooney
+Reporting by Sarah N. Lynch, Susan Cornwell, Chris Kahn and Steve Holland; Additional reporting by Alexandra Alper, Richard Cowan and David Morgan; Editing by Bill Trott and Peter Cooney